Information for employers

 University of Calgary will be paying the students directly.
 Mitacs will be invoicing the employer and reimbursing University of Calgary for the outstanding amount.

 Yes, international students qualify for this program, but there are restrictions.
 International BComm and MBA students are allowed to work full-time during the summer (May to August) and up to 20 hours per week during Fall and Winter terms.
 Other international students are allowed to work up to 20 hours per week throughout the year.
-The majority of MBSI internships will require 30+ hours a week throughout the Winter term.
-A combination of part-time hours in the Winter and either part-time or full-time hours in the Spring/Summer may be accommodated, provided the internship offers a minimum of 450 hours of work total.
-These accommodations are at the discrepancy of the employer.
 International students must reside in Canada during the internship.

 Individual internships through this fund are limited to 480 hours per student.
 Employers can make additional fund applications for multiple student hires.
 Employers can also make additional funding available to hire the student to continue working after the internship.
 Such arrangements will be out of the scope of this program.